python-telegram-bot/python-telegram-bot/README.rst

    :target: https://python-telegram-bot.org
    :alt: python-telegram-bot Logo

-We have made you a wrapper you can't refuse
+We have made you a wrapper that you can't refuse

-We have a vibrant community of developers helping each other in our `Telegram group <https://telegram.me/pythontelegrambotgroup>`_.
-Join us!
+We have a vibrant community of developers who helping each other in our `Telegram group <https://telegram.me/pythontelegrambotgroup>`_.Do Join us!

 *Stay tuned for library updates and new releases on our* `Telegram Channel <https://telegram.me/pythontelegrambotchannel>`_.